Healthcare in the United States: Oral health

 In the US, dental care is largely not recognized as healthcare, even though individuals visit a dentist more often than a general practitioner, and thus the field and its practices developed independently.
 In modern policy and practice, oral health is thus considered distinct from primary health, and dental insurance is separate from health insurance.
 Disparities in oral healthcare accessibility mean that many populations, including those without insurance, the low-income, uninsured, racial minorities, immigrants, and rural populations, have a higher probability of poor oral health at every age.
 While changes have been made to address these disparities for children, the oral health disparity in adults of all previously listed populations has remained consistent or worsened.

-The magnitude of this health issue is surprising even in New York state, where the Medicaid program includes dental coverage and is one of the most impressive insurance programs in the nation.
-Seven out of ten older adults (aged ≥ 65) have periodontal disease, and one in four adults (aged > 65) has no teeth.
-This raises concern about the New York State Department of Health's rule, which prevents Medicaid coverage for the replacement of dentures within eight years of initial placement and a ban on coverage of dental implants.
-In addition, older adults are more likely than those in younger age groups to have medical conditions, such as diabetes and cardiovascular disease, that worsen their oral health.
+In New York state, where the Medicaid program includes dental coverage, seven out of ten older adults (aged ≥ 65) have periodontal disease, and one in four adults (aged > 65) has no teeth.
+Older adults are also more likely than those in younger age groups to have medical conditions, such as diabetes and cardiovascular disease, that worsen their oral health.